strongio/strong-opx/docs/ref/providers/aws.rst

 ============

 The AWS provider enables Strong-OpX to manage resources on Amazon Web Services.
-It supports all core features, including compute instance management, Kubernetes cluster operations (with kubectl and Helm), container image building (with auto-tagging), and variable/secret management.
+It supports all core features, including compute instance management, Kubernetes cluster operations (with kubectl and Helm), docker image building (with auto-tagging), and variable/secret management.

 Configuration